catpea/catpea-project/database/furkies-purrkies/poem-1103/index.md

 ---

-Lastly, I have a book recommendation by the funny Mr. Bill Bryson, there are two reasons why this book is special.
+Lastly, I have a book recommendation by the funny Mr. Bill Bryson, [A Short History Of Nearly Everything][5]

-The opening, describes fake education, and the book it self, shows yo how a normal person learns.
+There are two reasons why this book is special, the opening, describes effects of ineffective education, and the book it self, shows yo how a normal person learns.

 My favorite part is the “Not Another Phylum” bit,